nebtex/menshend/README.md

 Menshend was built with the objective of making the `secure laboratories` creation easy, facilitating the life of **DevOps/cloud admin** engineers, whom this product is oriented to.

-:warning: In order to use it effectively, you already need to know how to install and operate [Vault] (https://github.com/hashicorp/vault).
+:warning: In order to use it effectively, you already need to know how to install and operate [Vault](https://github.com/hashicorp/vault).

 It does also come with a beautiful and functional UI which makes it simple to manage the services, login to them from the browser, share secrets, etc.